Close

 • Final Deadline: late summer

 Current SDSU students should submit their general application by the Current Student Early Action deadline to be considered for the highest number of scholarships possible.
+If this early action deadline is missed, current students are still encouraged to apply.
+Applications submitted after the early action deadline will be considered for scholarships awarded in later review periods.
+Please review our Student Deadline chart on our website for more information.

 Applicants who wish to be considered for scholarships that require financial need are required to submit a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application and have a complete financial aid file on record by each scholarship's posted deadline.